TheRealZero/TheRealZero.github.io/_posts/2025-04-11_Dont_Call_It_A_Comeback.md

 This is a conference that spans 4 days and brings speakers and attendees in from all over for talks and presentations that include everything from face-melting 4 hour deep dives to life-changing 25 minute sessions.

-There's one common refrain that you'll here from veterans who've been to Summit before that deserves some explanation: "This is not a regular conference."
+There's one common refrain that you'll hear from veterans who've been to Summit before that deserves some explanation: "This is not a regular conference."

 So, why?